1ElijahW/API-Back-end-P2/proposal.md

 - });

 const actors = new Schema({

 - name: String,
 - age: Number,
 - movies: String,
 - gender: String,
+- knownFor: { type: Schema.Types.ObjectID, ref: "Title"}
-- });
+});

-## TO-DO
-- change :id to name for actors
-- Add known for ref
-- confirm ombd api is usable
-- include delete, full CRUD in mvp

 ## MVP Goals
 - As a user, I should be able to view a list of general movie titles.
 - As a user, I should be able to view basic movie information(ratings, year).
 - As a user, I should be able to view basic information about actors.
+- As a user, I should be able to delete a movie and actor.
 - As a user, I should experience a website that has a user-friendly and responsive interface.

 ## Stretch Goals